Sales Assessment Case Studies

 Candidate #3:

-Situation: Very good at first impressions.
+Very good at first impressions.
 “Everybody loves her.
 They want me to hire her.”
-Exclaimed the hiring manager for this executive recruiter position
+Exclaimed the hiring manager for this executive recruiter position.

 Candidate #4: